 NOTICE OF PUBLIC HEARINGS

-NOTICE IS HEREBY GIVEN that the City of Cornelius Planning Commission on Tuesday, September 27, 2016 at 7:00 PM will meet in Cornelius City Council Chambers, 1310 N. Adair, Cornelius, Oregon, to consider the following.
-If there is a recommendation for approval, the Cornelius City Council will consider the following on Monday, October 17, 2016 at 7:00 PM at the same location.
+NOTICE IS HEREBY GIVEN that the City of Cornelius City Planning Commission on Tuesday, August 23, 2016 at 7:00 PM will meet in the City of Cornelius Council Chambers, 1310 N. Adair, Cornelius, Oregon, to consider the following.
+If there is a recommendation for approval, the City of Cornelius City Council will consider the following on Tuesday, September 6, 2016 at 7:00 PM at the same location.

-Request: A Type III Annexation and Zoning Map Amendment (AN-02-16 & ZC-03-16) application to: Annexation of approximately 13.96 acres of land into the Cornelius City Limits; Amend the Zoning Map from County AF-20 zoning to City Single-Family Residential (R-7) zoning on approximately 10.03 acres of land, and County AF-20 zoning to City Single-Family Residential (R-7) with a Natural Resource Overlay (NRO) zone on approximately 1.98 acres of land.
-The remaining 1.95 acres is public right-of-way that will be within a Single-Family Residential (R-7) zone.
+Request: A Type III Annexation, Comprehensive Plan Amendment, and Zoning Map Amendment (AN-02-16, CPA-02-16 & ZC-03-16) application to: Annexation of approximately 17.44 acres of land into the Cornelius City Limits; Comprehensive Plan Amendment for approximately 5.43 acres of land that is outside of the Urban Growth Boundary from Rural Reserve to Low-Density Residential; Amend the Zoning Map from County AF-20 zoning to City Single-Family Residential (R-7) zoning on approximately 10.03 acres of land, and County AF-20 zoning to City Single-Family Residential (R-7) with a Natural Resource Overlay (NRO) zone on approximately 7.41 acres of land.
+The 7.41 acres will be a protected Goal 5 Natural Resource area.

 Applicant: Ryan O’Brien